anishumairaa/HPC-AI-UPM-Team-3/HOOMD-BLUE.md

 We increase the value of the walltime used,warmup steps and benchmark steps by using different number of nodes for each job and compare their optimization.

+Our modified configuration allocates:

-This setup deploys 32 nodes with a moderate increase in walltime and reduced warmup and benchmark steps, optimizing resource usage with fewer initialization steps and leveraging a larger node allocation to assess scaling efficiency.
+- 32 nodes with a moderate increase in walltime to support enhanced parallelization and scalability testing.
+- Reduced warmup steps (10000) and benchmark steps (8000) to focus on efficient benchmarking with minimal initialization overhead.
+- Memory and CPU dynamically allocated per node, ensuring resources are used efficiently across the larger node allocation.

 ```
 nodes=32 walltime=00:10:00 \